 - 2 cups Chopped Coriander Leaves

-- 2 tbsp Green Chilli + Garlic Coarsely crushed
+- 2 tablespoon Green Chilli + Garlic Coarsely crushed

-- 1/2 tsp Turmeric powder or Haldi Powder
+- ½ teaspoon Turmeric powder or Haldi Powder

-- Oil (1 tsp for the vadi batter + few drops for greasing the steamer plate + extra as required to pan fry the vadis)
+- Oil (1 tsp for the dough + few drops for greasing the steamer plate + extra as required to pan fry the vadis)

 - Salt to taste

-- Water (Few spoons for the batter + extra as required for steaming)
+- Water (Few tablespoons as required for the vadi dough + extra as required for steaming)

 Instructions

-- In a wide bowl, measure and add finely chopped coriander leaves, sesame seeds, coarsely ground garlic and green chilli mix,hing, turmeric powder, red chilli powder, salt to taste and sugar.
+- In a wide mixing bowl, measure and add finely chopped coriander leaves, sesame seeds, coarsely ground garlic and green Chilli, hing, turmeric powder, red chilli powder, salt to taste and sugar.

 - Measure and keep the besan or chickpea flour aside.
 (Note - Sieve or Sift the Flour for best results)